202301107/Gym-Membership-Management/README.md

 # Gym-Membership-Management
-This project is a database system designed to manage and streamline the operations of a gym.
-It stores and organizes information about gym members, trainers, staff, facilities, fee payments, and training schedules.
-The database uses a well-structured relational schema with proper use of primary and foreign keys to ensure data integrity.
+Designed a robust and scalable relational database system to streamline and manage gym operations efficiently.
+The system captures and organizes key information related to members, trainers, staff, facilities, training schedules, and fee payments.
+Emphasized data consistency and integrity through a well-structured schema with appropriate use of primary and foreign keys.

 # Contents
 - Entity Relationship Model